neonwatty/machine-learning-refined/README.md

 <img align="right" src="https://github.com/neonwatty/machine-learning-refined-readme-gifs/raw/main/images/cover_2nd.png" height="420">

 ## Welcome!

 Learn machine learning from the ground up - using Python and a handful of fundamental tools.

 This repository contains a range of resources associated with the 2nd edition of the university textbook Machine Learning Refined.
-[Our pedagological approach](#our-pedagogy) stresses intuition, visualization, and "getting your hands dirty" building real machine learning models from scratch.
+[Our pedagogical approach](#our-pedagogy) stresses intuition, visualization, and "getting your hands dirty" building real machine learning models from scratch.
 The only [technical prerequisites](#technical-prerequisites) is a basic understanding of Python and matrix maths.

 ## Independent learners

 Are you an independent learner aiming to build a solid foundation in machine learning?
 Get started fast by

 - [Downloading a PDF of the book](https://github.com/neonwatty/machine-learning-refined/tree/main/chapter_pdfs)
 - [Examining the online notes](https://github.com/neonwatty/machine-learning-refined/tree/main/notes), and
 - Taking a look at our [getting started guide](#how-to-use-the-book) to using the text to help you best achieve your goals

 When you're ready - follow our [installation instructions](#software-installation-and-dependencies) to run the notes locally or [get started on a range of exercises](https://github.com/neonwatty/machine-learning-refined/tree/main/exercises).
 Always feel free to reach out to us with questions by [filing an issue in this repository](https://github.com/neonwatty/machine-learning-refined/issues).

 ## Instructors

 Are you an instructor looking use the text in an upcoming course?
 [You're in good company!](#reviews-and-endorsements).

 Get started fast by